Terry Norris (actor): Overseas trip controversy

 Arguably Norris' most controversial political endeavour came in July 1992, just before his retirement.
 When Norris, Legislative Assembly speaker Ken Coghill, and Legislative Council president, Alan Hunt, went on a lengthy overseas bicameral and bipartisan goodwill visit to Asia with their wives, debate ensued.
 Jeff Kennett and Graeme Weideman were among the critics of the 18-day trip.
 It was questioned why Norris and Hunt were selected to go on such a journey just before their respective retirements, as was the use of public funds for the trip.
 Confusion arose about who authorised the expenditure when it was discovered additional money had been allocated for the trip under a parliamentary budget.
 To clarify what had happened, premier Joan Kirner called a special media conference where she blamed a senior bureaucrat for mistakenly authorising extra public funds for the trip.
 In an editorial, The Age newspaper also questioned whether such a trip could be justified given the state was in recession and the Victorian Government in deficit.
 The newspaper endorsed Kennett's views that the trip was inappropriate.
 Norris denied the trip had been a "junket" and condemned the criticism of the trip, becoming concerned about the potential damage to Asia-Pacific relations, stating: "If anything that's happened as a result of the speculation made about our trip, (should) damage that relationship, be it on the heads of the mental midgets who have done the bad-mouthing."

 Retirement from politics

 After ten years in the Victorian Legislative Assembly, during which time he rose to become Deputy Speaker, Norris retired from politics in 1992 and was succeeded as the Member of Dandenong by John Pandazopoulos.

+Personal life

+Norris married English-born Australian actress Julia Blake in 1962.
+They met in Yorkshire, appearing together in repertory theatre.
+The couple married between a matinee and evening performance, before spending their honeymoon in Scarborough, North Yorkshire, learning lines for their next play together.

+Norris and Blake had three children – Dominic, Jane and Sarah.
+Their daughters followed them into acting, and their son-in-law Robert Connolly is a director, having worked on miniseries The Slap and Barracuda, and 2009 film Balibo.
+By 2018, Norris also had four grandchildren.